 Keeping your unused clothes and fabrics in air-tight plastic bags is always a great idea.
 This way they’ll be protected from all pests and will be dust-free and smell-free for when their season comes again next year.
 And if you do find clothes moths in your closet space, remember to dry clean them after your moth repellents have dealt with the infestation.

-As you can see, while most of the natural mothball alternatives you can opt for don’t have the gut-punching strength of naphthalene or paradichlorobenzene to deal with existing and extreme moth infestations, they do have their uses.
-Natural mothball alternatives, whether botanical, wooden or from essential oils, have more than enough potential to serve as great prevention against moth and pest infestations, as well as to deal with more standard common pest problems.
-This, essentially, makes them a better option for 99% of the situations and households out there.
+Natural mothball alternatives, whether botanical, wooden or from essential oils, have more than enough potential to serve as great prevention against moth and pest infestations and to deal with more standard common pest problems.
+This makes them a better option for 99% of the situations and households out there.

 Just as with mothballs with naphthalene and paradichlorobenzene, however, natural alternative methods like camphor balls, cedar balls, cedar shavings for closets, non-toxic mothballs, cedar hangers, other pouches, sachets, and so on, all come in a large variety of types and brands.